eaton/ids/README.md

 - `nanohash(input: any, size?: number, alphabet?: string)` uses a [simpler hashing algorithm](https://github.com/planttheidea/hash-it) than the UUID and hash helpers, but leverages the [bufferbase](https://github.com/misebox/bufferbase) library to convert them into the same dictionary-based format as nanoid.
 By default hashes are 7 characters long, but that will shift around if longer/shorter alphabets are passed in.
 - `alphabets` is a useful list of potential character sets that can be used with nanoid and nanohash.
 URL Safe strings are the default for both, but options like 'Uppercase' and 'NoLookalikes' can be handy as well.

-## Social Security Numbers

-- `ssn.isValid(input: string)` validates US Social Security Numbers, which would be terrible to use in a random personal web project but serve as a nice test case.
-- `ssn.format(input: string)` pretty-prints SSNs with dashes in the proper locations.

 ## UUIDs

 - `uuid()` generates a random UUID4.